-'''

 (random-u8vector n)

-'''

 This procedure returns a u8vector of length n containing pseudo random exact integers in the range 0 to 255.
-The random source object in the global variable defaultrandom-source is used to generate this number.
+The random source object in the global variable default-random-source is used to generate these numbers.
 The parameter n must be a nonnegative exact integer.